wizardbusiness/rock-paper-scissors/README.md

   Sub challenges:

-  1a.
-The user needs a way to input rock, paper or scissors -Complete
+  1. The user needs a way to input rock, paper or scissors -Complete
-   b.
-Convert all input to lowercase. -Complete
+  2. Convert all input to lowercase. -Complete
-  2. The computer needs to choose rock, paper or scissors -Complete 3a.
-There needs to be a way to compare choices, and decide a winner for each round. -Complete
+  3. The computer needs to choose rock, paper or scissors -Complete
+  4. There needs to be a way to compare choices, and decide a winner for each round. -Complete
-   b.
-There needs to be a tie condition. -Complete
+  5. There needs to be a tie condition. -Complete
-  4. When a winner for a round is decided, the program needs to start another round. -Complete
+  6. When a winner for a round is decided, the program needs to start another round. -Complete

   Optional sub-challenges: